Free Mode Removal and Mode Decoupling for Simulating General Superconducting Quantum Circuits: Free Mode Removal

 The proposed approach to remove free modes is to linearly transform the modes to implement Gaussian elimination on $\mathcal{C}$, the effective capacitance matrix of the circuit derived in~\cite{burkard2005circuit} and the inverse of the charge coupling matrix $\mathcal{C}^{-1}$.
 This is somewhat counterintuitive since the problem is the charge coupling between free modes and other modes, and so it may seem more natural to implement Gaussian elimination directly on $\mathcal{C}^{-1}$.
 However, we choose to do it on $\mathcal{C}$ since~\cref{eq:coupling_transform} implies that \textit{the corresponding transformation on $M_0$ will implement the same Gaussian elimination}.
-By definition, the free modes have vanishing potential and so this Gaussian elimination will not change $M_0$ and similarly for $N$.
+By definition, the free modes have vanishing potential, and so the flux observables do not appear in the Hamiltonian.
+Thus, the Gaussian elimination procedure will preserve $M_0$ and $N$, the flux coupling matrices.
 This ensures that the free modes are still free after the transformation and not mixed with other modes.
 Furthermore, removing off-diagonal terms in $\mathcal{C}$ for the free modes also removes them for $\mathcal{C}^{-1}$.
 Hence, after our transformation we obtain an explicit set of free modes which are decoupled from all other modes, allowing us to remove them at will.

 The proofs for why our algorithm can be run and is correct are technical but standard Gaussian elimination, and we include the details in~\cref{sec:gauss_elim}.
 For purely implementation purposes, the details can be skipped save for how to generate the $W$ matrix, which is everything up to~\cref{eq:free_W}.
-Interestingly, we find that the final Hamiltonian of the non-free modes is the same as that of just removing the terms involving free modes except for the voltage coupling matrix, whose final form depends on the linear canonical transformation matrix $W$ that we obtain in this algorithm.
-In particular, the flux and charge couplings between non-free modes are preserved, and the flux operators of the non-free modes are not transformed, thereby preserving the junction term in the Hamiltonian.
+Interestingly, we find that the final Hamiltonian of the nonfree modes is the same as that of just removing the terms involving free modes except for the voltage coupling matrix, whose final form depends on the linear canonical transformation matrix $W$ that we obtain in this algorithm.
+In particular, the flux and charge couplings between nonfree modes are preserved, and the flux operators of the nonfree modes are not transformed, thereby preserving the junction term in the Hamiltonian.
 Hence, procedurally it is sufficient to compute the $W$ matrix as outlined below and transform $C_V$ via

 Then, the correct Hamiltonian for the other modes is obtained by removing all the terms involving the free modes, including charge coupling terms.